floere/phony/qed/index.md

 # Docs

-There are more detailed docs (they are also the specs at the same time) here:
+There are more detailed docs (doubling as specs) here:

 * [Phony.normalize](./normalize.md)
 * [Phony.format](./format.md)